Omar Figueroa Jr.: Figueroa Jr vs. Molina Jr

 On 16 February, 2019, Figueroa Jr faced John Molina Jr. In a tough contest, Figueroa Jr managed to continuously beat Molina Jr to the punch and outbox Molina Jr, to win the fight via unanimous decision, 99-91, 98-92 and 97-93.

 Figueroa Jr vs. Ugas

 In his next bout, Figueroa Jr fought Yordenis Ugas, ranked #5 by the WBC at welterweight.
 Ugas won the fight convincingly, winning 119-107 across all three scorecards.

 Figueroa Jr. vs Ramos

 In his next bout, Figueroa Jr fought Abel Ramos, ranked #8 by the WBA at welterweight.
 After six rounds Figueroa Jr had taken a lot of punishment from Ramos, which prompted Figueroa Jr's trainer Joel Diaz to stop the fight after the end of the sixth round.

 Professional boxing record

 Personal life

-Omar who is of Mexican descent, is the older brother of former boxing champion Brandon Figueroa.
+Omar who is of Mexican descent from the state of Tamaulipas, is the older brother of former boxing champion Brandon Figueroa.
+Omar Figueroa brought light to mental health in his showtime special where he went on to discuss his childhood upbringing resulting in his struggles with PTSD, ADHD, and bi-polar disorder.He continues to be an advocate for not just athletes but to everyone who struggles with mental health.